-''As a general rule in arbitration, hearsay evidence has been suspect...'' rt, the statement being offered as an assertion to show the truth of matters asserted therein.'
+"As a general rule in arbitration, hearsay evidence has been suspect..." asserted therein.'
 (See McCormack, Evidence, 582 (1972).
 Hearsay evidence is a statement made outside the arbitration hearing which is offered at the hearing to establish the truth of the assertion that it contains.
-The hearsay evidence rule exists because hearsay evidence prevents the great tester of evidence in the Anglo-American legal system from being used, namely, crossexamination cannot occur; and there has been a distrust in democratic countries of untested evidence.
+The hearsay evidence rule exists because hearsay evidence prevents the great tester of evidence in the Anglo-American legal system from being used, namely, cross-examination cannot occur; and there has been a distrust in democratic countries of untested evidence.
 There generally is a desire to subject statements made outside the arbitration hearing room to cross-examination at the hearing in order to test a person's sincerity, perception, memory, and narration of the facts.
 One purpose of cross-examination would be to test whether or not the speaker had any incentive to fabricate.

-"As a general rule in arbitration, hearsay evidence has been suspect. ...Arbitrators generally have found a reliance on hearsay evidence as being inconsistent with a fair hearing."221 hearsay evidence with these thoughtful comments:
+"As a general rule in arbitration, hearsay evidence has been suspect. ...Arbitrators generally have found a reliance on hearsay evidence as being inconsistent with a fair hearing."
+221

-In an earlier NALC award Arbitrator Seidman discussed the admissibility and weight of
+In an earlier NALC award Arbitrator Seidman discussed the admissibility and weight of hearsay evidence with these thoughtful comments: